Smudded/ad-blocking-detector/readme.txt

 == Frequently Asked Questions ==
 = How can I use a shortcode in sidebar widget? =
+You have two options.
+The first and simplest is to use the built-in sidebar widget.
+Simply edit your widgets, and add the Ad Blocking Detector widget.

-Copy and paste your desired shortcode into a Text widget added to your sidebar.
+However, if you would prefer greater flexibility, you can copy and paste your desired shortcode into a Text widget added to your sidebar.

-Note: By default, WordPress does not parse shortcodes in widgets.
+Note: By default, WordPress does not parse shortcodes in text widgets.
 You must enable that functionality manually.
 You can find instructions from the folks at WPBeginner.com [here](http://www.wpbeginner.com/wp-tutorials/how-to-use-shortcodes-in-your-wordpress-sidebar-widgets/).